All The ‘Anthem’ Information From EA Play: Javelins, Combo Attacks, No Loot Boxes, Release Date, And More

 BioWare made sure to showcase the use of Combos in Anthem once during the developer talk and during the gameplay trailer.
 The latter showed the Ranger launching an attack that froze a group of enemies.
 A Colossus followed up with a mortar barrage that did extra damage with “Combo” displayed prominently on the screen.

 BioWare clearly plans to make combo attacks a major portion of the game to use against tough enemies and likely bosses.
-How many interesting combos can be built around the different Javelin skill trees.
+There’s no word on how many interesting combos can be built around the different Javelin skill trees.

 No Underwater Combat